Wikia/ember-performance-sender/README.md

 #### `function warn(message) void` (optional)

 ## Attribution
 The was originally based on a fork of [Caliper's Ember adapter](https://github.com/caliper-io/caliper-ember-dist), but has since been heavily modified.
+Original library by [Godfrey Chan](https://twitter.com/chancancode).